mnoukhov/ecn/README.md

 We run 5 seeds of every experiment and the plot the mean and 95% confidence interval over the seeds.
 Run the script with `--seed` for 5 different values (e.g. `0-4`) and log to `wandb`

 From `wandb`, download the `test_reward` for all 5 seeds into a `csv` for the corresponding experiment.
 Plot it using `plot_wandb_csv` in `notebooks/ECN.ipynb`

+If you're not using `wandb` and just want to plot the training graph for a `json` log, then use the `notebooks/plot_graphs.py` cli to generate a graph from a single log.